 1. User Involvement 15.9%

 2. Executive Support 13.9%

 3. Clear Statement of Requirements 13.0%

 4. Proper Planning 9.6%

 5. Realistic Expectations 8.2%

 6. Smaller Project Milestones 7.7%

 7. Competent Staff 7.2%

 8. Ownership 5.3%

 9. Clear Vision & Objectives 2.9%

 10. Hard-Working, Focused Staff 2.4%

-Other
+Other 13.9%

 - Goal of Testing is to establish a base for the acceptance of the software by the customer based on the specification through

 - 1. High test coverage

 - 2. No / Low number of non critical defects left

-→ There should be no critical defect
+- → There should be no critical defect

 - 3. Statements concerning software quality

-- 1. High test coverage
+1. High test coverage

-- Completeness

-Ensure all requirements are implemented

-- → Total scope must be tested at least once (of course hopefully successful)

-- Critical scope Ensure that critical requirements are implemented and work fine

-→ All high prioritized requirements must be tested successfully
+- Completeness Ensure all requirements are implemented - → Total scope must be tested at least once (of course hopefully successful, means test passed) - Critical scope Ensure that critical requirements are implemented and work fine - → All high prioritized requirements must be tested successfully, means test passed)

-- 2. No / Low number of defects left - At the end the final version of the application - should have no critical defects any more - should have only a small number of tolerable defects - Demand on Testing is therefore, to detect as much critical defects as soon as possible - idea is to fix them during the Testing phase - The acceptance criteria should determine, what the customer expects.
-A contract could content acceptance criteria concerning - Severity Level - Priority Level
+2. No / Low number of defects left

+- > At the end the final version of the application - should have no critical defects any more - x should have only a small number of tolerable defects - Demand on testing is therefore, to detect as much critical defects as soon as possible - idea is to fix them during the testing cycles - The acceptance criteria should determine, what the customer expects.
+A contract could content acceptance criteria: How many defects with which severity are finally acceptable?
+Necessary: Definition of criteria for - x Severity Level - x Priority Level

-- 3. Statements concerning software quality - Is it possible to install the software? - Is it possible to operate the software, is it compatible? - Fulfils the software the expected functionality? - Do the interfaces work? - Is it possible to use the software optimal (Softwareergonomics, usability, end user needs) - Does the software run steadily, with high performance, fail proof? - Fulfils the software special cultural features (Multilingualism, English / metric system, weight units)? - Is the software safe / secure?
+3. Statements concerning software quality

+- Is it possible to install the software? - Is it possible to operate the software, is it compatible? - Fulfils the software the expected functionality? - Do the interfaces work? - ➤ Is it possible to use the software optimal (Softwareergonomics, usability, end user needs) - Does the software run steadily, with high performance, fail proof? - Fulfils the software special cultural features (Multilingualism, English / metric system, weight units)? - Is the software safe / secure?